 Filipino Dating and Marriage Statistics

-- Online Dating Popularity: Half of Filipinos have used online dating platforms, with 71% knowing at least one couple who met online.
-Tinder scores highest for respectability, with a net score of +38.
+- Online dating is mainstream.
+About half of adults have tried it.
+Seven in ten know at least one couple who met online.
+Tinder scores highest for perceived respectability, with a net score near +38.

 The Role of Online Dating in Filipino-American Love